curious-containers/curious-containers.github.io/_docs/3026-red-connector-http-archive.md

 ---
-title: "RED Connector HTTP JSON"
+title: "RED Connector HTTP Archive"
 permalink: /docs/red-connector-http-archive
 ---

 This connector can be used to receive an archive file via HTTP and HTTPS connections and then extract it into a directory.
-This connector is a variant of [RED Connector HTTP](/docs/red-connector-http) connector.
+This connector is a variant of [RED Connector HTTP](/docs/red-connector-http).

 **Current CLI version**: 1